Smart Product Line Strategies & Roadmaps

 - Friction between chain links caused by each chain link following its own strategy without deliberate alignment will increase complexity.

 The roadmap reveals moves, projects and initiatives related to the product line.
 The number of items on the roadmap reflects complexity of the product line.
 Roadmaps include items such as:

-- Platforms (existing, under development, under concept formation)
+- Platform-levers (existing, under development, under concept formation)